6 Carb Counting Tips for Takeaways & Eating Out

 Carb counting takeaways and restaurant food can be more difficult than usual meals, as you haven’t made the food yourself and there are no nutritional labels.

-They tend to be big portions; high in carbs, fat and protein; and can often cause a larger increase in blood glucose than you may expect, which can happen several hours after eating.
+They tend to be big portions; high in carbs, fat and protein; and can often cause a larger increase in blood glucose than you may expect, which can happen several hours after eating the meal.

 It’s common for people to underestimate carbs in these situations, and the insulin needed, because takeaways can contain significantly more carbs than everyday meals.
-And it’s easy to forget about sauces and dips – more on that in a minute.
+And it’s easy to forget about sauces and dips – more on that below.

 So let’s get stuck into our 6 carb counting tips for takeaways and eating out.